peduarte/wallop/README.md

 ```

 Download<br>
-You can download the latest or checkout all the releases [from this page](https://github.com/peduarte/wallop/releases)
+You can download the latest version or checkout all the releases [here](https://github.com/peduarte/wallop/releases).

 ## Usage
 Once you have downloaded Wallop, the first thing you need to do is include the CSS and the JavaScript.